Guides

 ✅ Pros

-• Premium TacTech EVA carry case included
+• TacTech EVA case is genuinely excellent

 • Rotating Spinster shafts reduce deflections

-• 6 flights included (2 complete sets)
+• 6 flights included — two complete sets

 ❌ Cons